 This condition arises when the refractive power between the two eyes is >1D.
 This is a highly amblyogenic stimulus.

 When the symmetrical refractive error is >+5.0 DS or > -10.0 DS unilateral amblyopia may occur if correction is not done.

 The relative risk of astigmatic amblyopic is increased if cylinder power is > 0.75 DC.
 Risk is more when there is a difference in axis or if the magnitude between two eyes is different.

 Strabismic amblyopia is caused when one eye is preferred for fixation.
 If the process is alternating between the two eyes, then the risk is low.

 There is a reduction in the spatial resolving power of the retinal cells.

 Lateral geniculate nucleus:

-In the lazy eye, there is a reduction number of cells in all the six layers of the lateral geniculate nucleus.
+In the lazy eye, there is a reduced number of cells in all six layers of the lateral geniculate nucleus.

 There is a reduction in the number of cortical cells.